exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 If latest LECT does not get enough confirmations before the Exonum blockchain moves to the new validators list then anchoring chain is **BROKEN** and could not be prolonged.
-Anchoring service would log a lot of warnings.
 To ensure anchoring chain would not be broken during changing pubkeys list, the new configuration activating height should be set big enough.